Plan the Plan Sessions: A Route to Meaningful Change

 • Business Drivers & Priorities – Align improvement initiatives with strategic objectives.

-This readiness assessment ensures that Plan the Plan sessions focus on the most critical improvement areas and provide a clear agenda.
+This provides a readiness assessment ensures that Plan the Plan sessions focus on the most critical improvement areas and provide a clear agenda.

-The review outputs identify gaps, barriers and opportunities for improvement.
-This sets the agenda for the Plan the Plan session which can include awareness topics and data from the review to help delegates to explore and define how to approach key questions such as:
+The TPM Excellence programme uses the readiness review outputs to identify gaps, barriers and opportunities for improvement.
+This sets the agenda for the next Plan the Plan working session to raise awareness of current status and set the scene to help delegates to develop forward action plans covering:

 • What hidden losses should be targeted?